Learning to Deliberate: Meta-policy Collaboration for Agentic LLMs with Multi-agent Reinforcement Learning: Method

-Hence SoftRankPO learns logits whose \emph{relative shape} mirrors that of the true ranked rewards, without requiring any partition function.
-SoftRankPO can be interpreted either as a KL‑regularised policy optimizer \emph{or} as a rank‑regression procedure that aligns implicit rewards with true rewards.
+where \(\bar R(\cdot)\) and \(\bar R_\theta(\cdot)\) denote within-state averages.
+Hence SoftRankPO learns logits whose \emph{relative shape} mirrors that of the true ranked rewards, without requiring explicit partition functions.
+It can be interpreted either as a KL-regularized policy optimizer or as a rank-regression procedure that aligns implicit rewards with task rewards.

-\paragraph{Closed‑form Gradient and Structural Decomposition.} Unlike classical policy gradient methods that rely on stochastic returns or value estimators, SoftRankPO admits a fully differentiable loss function grounded in observable reward differences, enabling an explicit derivation of the gradient with respect to policy parameters while also revealing the intrinsic structure of the update rule.